exercism/python/docs/TOOLS.md

 [Test discovery tool](https://code.visualstudio.com/docs/python/testing#_configure-tests) - A tool that generates a tree containing all the *pytests* and *unittests* inside a directory.
 It will give you an easier and more readable interface for *pytest*.

-[Debugging tool](https://code.visualstudio.com/docs/python/testing#_configure-tests) - This tool will help you debug your code, it allows you to set a `breakpoint` on a line.
+[Debugging tool](https://code.visualstudio.com/docs/python/testing#_configure-tests) - This tool will help you debug your code.
+You can set a `breakpoint` on a line.
 The debugging tool then allows you to view all *private* and *global* variables at that point in your program.

 [Linting](https://code.visualstudio.com/docs/python/testing#_configure-tests) - Linting looks out for simple mistakes in your code and notifies you when you write bad-practice code according to PEP.
 Exercism currently focusses on the correct use of [PEP 8](https://www.python.org/dev/peps/pep-0008/).